-A classification code is assigned to employees based on their job responsibilities.
+Workers' compensation classification is assigned to employees based on their job responsibilities.
 For example, the code for a carpenter won’t be the same as a delivery driver.
-This code is assigned a rate, which is used to calculate the cost per employee.
+This code is assigned a rate and used to calculate the price of coverage.

 The Basics of Classification Codes

 Full-time, part-time, seasonal — the work status of employees doesn’t matter.
 Regardless of how many hours they work, an employee is assigned a class code associated with their profession.